5 Free and Easy Hat Patterns to make with Handspun Yarn

 Better Late than Never

-So if you have a cherished skein of handspun, a simple hat pattern is just the thing to turn that skein into a wearable keepsake you can enjoy over and over again, rather than staring at it in your yarn bin. 🙂
+So if you have a cherished skein of handspun, simple hat patterns are just the thing to turn that skein into a wearable keepsake you can enjoy over and over again, rather than staring at it in your yarn bin. 🙂

 I’m a Spinner, not a Knitter (or Crocheter)